Nimra123-bee/Wire-The-World/README.md

 💡 Challenges & Learning

+- 📐 **Challenge:** Creating a diagonal grid system for wiring.
+  - ❌ Initially failed multiple times while trying with scripts and mapping approaches.
+  - ✅ **Solution:** Achieved the diagonal grid by working creatively with Unity sprites instead of pure script-based mapping, which finally made it possible.

 - 🔌 **Challenge:** Designing a wiring system that feels intuitive yet challenging.
   - ✅ **Solution:** Built a connection system that visually shows active links between power sources and targets.